 School Safety Zone

 The Public Consultation undertaken in June 2021 highlighted support for the following traffic calming measures within Plaistow village:

 - Changing the speed limit to 20mph along Loxwood Road, Plaistow (past the shop, village hall, school, and church) – consultation results: 65% very supportive | 13% supportive (78%)

 - Better signage that Loxwood Road is unsuitable for HGVs – consultation results: 64% very supportive | 8% supportive (72%)

 - Additional school safety signage within the village - consultation results: 56% very supportive | 5% supportive (61%)

 - Additional speed signage within the village – consultation results: 43% very supportive | 13% supportive (56%)

 - Safety crossing at the three-way junction by the church/Sun Inn pub - consultation results: 42% very supportive | 8% supportive (50%) *

 *When the safety crossing result (level of support) was further ‘interrogated’, whereas 50% overall were supportive, this rose to 72% of those aged over 71 and 56% among the under 55s’ who may be more likely to have younger families.
 Certainly, of those who have children under 18, 62% of respondents were supportive.
-Itmust also be noted that the typeof safety crossing was not specified in the consultation, which may have influenced how people answered.
+It must also be noted that the type of safety crossing was not specified in the consultation, which may have influenced how people answered.
 However, the type of crossing being considered is a lollipop person at the three-way junction at key times during the day when families are arriving/collecting on the ‘school run’.
-Please refer to some of the pictures below, which illustrate this matter.
+Please refer to the pictures below (within the 'additional documents' section), which illustrate this matter.

 On 9th February 2022, the Parish Council resolved to instructed SW Transport Planning Ltd to commission a speed survey within Plaistow.
 This took place in May 2022 and the results are published below.
 In addition, the Council resolved to pursue the following TROs: -